devedroy/devedroy/README.md

 ## I'm a Son, Security Reasearcher, Developer, and Teacher!!

-- 🔭 I’m currently working on Malware Analysis
+- 🔭 I’m currently working on Penetration testing and Malware Analysis
 - 👯 I’m looking to collaborate on Full Stack Development
 - 🤔 I’m looking for help with Cyber Security
 - 💬 Ask me about Python, Android Development, WAPT, VAPT, Malware Analysis and Network Security.